Spectral and Dynamical contrast on highly correlated Anderson-type models: Introduction and Main results

-The effects of strong correlations on localization properties of a given lattice were recently studied in \cite{M-S-J} where two of us considered a system consisting of a particle and a $1/2$ spin and the spin can flip only when the particle visits the origin.
-In that work it was shown that resonant tunneling is compatible with correlated pure point spectrum since the model exhibits Green's function decay on the graph metric, has pure point spectrum, but has eigenfunctions which are only localized in the particle position \cite[Theorems II.2 and II.5]{M-S-J}.
+The nature of transport can be markedly different for strongly correlated potentials from what is familiar from the weakly correlated context.
+For instance, in \cite{M-S-J} two of us considered a system consisting of a particle in a random potential and a spin-$1/2$ which can flip only when the particle visits the origin.
+This model can be viewed as an Anderson model on two lines connected at the origin, viewing the up and down spin states as distinct horizontal layers: In this geometric picture, the potential is identical on the two layers, and thus has long range correlations in the graph metric.
+In \cite{M-S-J} it was shown that resonant tunneling is compatible with correlated pure point spectrum since the model exhibits Green's function decay in the graph metric, has pure point spectrum, but its eigenfunctions are only localized in the particle position \cite[Theorems II.2 and II.5]{M-S-J}.
+The present paper explores the consequences of correlations along the lines of those considered in \cite{M-S-J}, but of a longer range nature.
+The key observation is that the \emph{geometry} of the hopping matters a great deal to dynamics in the presence of long range correlations.